 “[It’s] all about leaving the worries of the nine-to-five life behind, slowing down and forgetting about being busy, using your hands and really connecting with the moment – being part of something bigger out there, and that’s what nature really does to you,” Chris says.

-The three new NSW cabins will be an hour and a half north and north-west of the Sydney CBD – expect one in the Central Coast hinterland and others in private valleys and forest glades.
-In Victoria, the tiny houses will be in Gippsland, the Pyrenees Mountain Ranges, and a pine forest bordering a national park.
+The NSW cabins are all within a couple of hours of Sydney CBD – ranging from the Central Coast hinterland and others in private valleys and forest glades.
+In Victoria, the tiny houses can be found in Gippsland, the Pyrenees Mountain Ranges, and even a pine forest bordering a national park.
+They've since expanded with properties near Brisbane, Adelaide, Perth, Hobart, Canberra and Byron Bay.

 “They're deliberately only two hours away, because while it would be great to have these experiences off the grid and miles away, that’s tough to do in modern life,” Chris says.
 “The whole idea is tapping out to eventually tap back in.”